 - 12.1.1 Incorporate sustainable, low maintenance landscaping that minimizes requirements for potable water use, manufactured fertilizers and pesticides.
 Design the site to minimize use of potable water for irrigation; encouraging seasonal rainfall for sustainability of plant species or use captured rainwater for irrigation.
 Xeriscaping designs are encouraged. - 12.1.2 Incorporate variety in layout and proportions of hard surface, lawn area and shrub bed areas to promote diversity of landscaping across adjacent lots. - 12.1.3 Include food producing trees and shrubs within landscaping designs. - 12.1.4 Incorporate vertical gardening, or use of trellises, arbours or other tall elements, in concert with vines and tall narrow plant material, particularly for landscaping of narrow spaces. - 12.1.5 Use permeable materials such as permeable concrete unit pavers, "grass pave" pavers, stone, cobblestone, brick or their equivalent for hard surface pedestrian path areas. - 12.1.6 Where space permits, integrate planting beds around building foundations to soften the edges of buildings.
-Perimeter plantings are also encouraged to screen adjoining properties and soften the appearance of fencing. - 12.1.7 Where space permits, plant the area between adjacent driveways with low shrubs or groundcover.
+Perimeter plantings are also encouraged to screen adjoining properties and soften the appearance of fencing. - 12.1.7 Artificial grass or turf, are contraindicated in favor of more permeable materials and indigenous plants that contribute to the habitat of this ecologically responsible neighbourhood.
+Artificial grass or turf will not be permitted.

-12.1.8 All plant material is recommended to be selected from the list of plants attached in as Appendix A, comprised of native and drought tolerant plant species.
+- 12.1.8 Where space permits, plant the area between adjacent driveways with low shrubs or groundcover. - 12.1.9 All plant material is recommended to be selected from the list of plants attached in as Appendix A, comprised of native and drought tolerant plant species.
 Use of native plants has advantages over use of "exotic" species as native plants are well-adapted to the local climate and soil conditions, and generally require less maintenance to establish and thrive.
 Use of native species also provides additional habitat for the birds, butterflies, insects and other creatures that depend on them.
 A native landscape incorporating a wide range of plant forms and species (tree, shrubs, grasses and forbs) should generally be more genetically diverse than a typical ornamental landscape and should be more resistant to disease.